-2011 Kia Sportage SX Turbo Review: Escaping the Tourists with a Family Road Trip
+2011 Kia Sportage SX Turbo Review: Escaping Stampede Tourists

 The 2011 Kia Sportage SX Turbo was the right family weekend getaway vehicle to escape busy Calgary Stampede for a quick trip to Fairmont, B.C.